 - Keep taking online mock tests periodically.
 This will keep give you a reality check on your preparation.
 Judge yourself critically and proceed to work on your weak areas.
 You can find such tests on many online portals including the official site mentioned above.
 If you are a part of a regular program then you don’t have to worry about taking tests, your institute will take care of it.

 - Find someone with whom you can study.
 Studying alone can really get boring at times.
 When you have a partner you can study with a mutual feeling of competition and fun.

 - Always maintain a timer when you study.
 This is essential while you are attempting a mock test or even if you are practicing problems.
 This will help you to pace yourself according to the timing restrictions.
 Even if you are doing well with your practice, without a timer you will be lost when you go for your actual GMAT.

 - Don’t depend completely on shortcuts.
 Until you are thorough with the concepts you should not use shortcuts in problem solving.
 This way if you get a problem where you can’t use the shortcut, you will be in trouble.
 Only the concepts can help you there.
 Go to the shortcuts some weeks before your test only for speed and not as a replacement for the concepts.

-You should always have your perfect GMAT score in mind while practicing and your commitment to achieve it will make all the difference in the end.
-Even you are a weak student you can reach your prefect GMAT score, provided you are ready to work.
+You should always have the score you want to achieve in mind while practicing and your commitment to achieve it will make all the difference in the end.
+Even you are a weak student you can reach your desired score, provided you are ready to work.
 All the best!!